 Family members call out the US military’s culture

 From the beginning, Vanessa Guillén’s family suspected foul play in her disappearance.
 She’d previously spoken to her mother about the sexual harassment she’d suffered at the hands of an unnamed sergeant at Fort Hood and revealed complaints from other female soldiers had been dismissed.

-An investigation was launched following the discovery of Guillén’s remains, which found her complaints regarding the harassment had been met with inaction.
+An investigation was launched following the discovery of Guillén’s remains, which found her complaints about the harassment had been met with inaction.
 Twenty-one superiors were fired or suspended, and changes were made to the military’s Sexual Harassment/Assault Response and Prevention (SHARP) program, to make it easier for soldiers to submit reports.

 In August 2022, Guillén’s family filed a case against the US Department of the Army (DA), seeking $10 million for her death and an additional $25 million in personal injury claims.
-The suit claims that between October 1, 2019 to April 22, 2020, “Guillén suffered mental anguish, fear, emotional distress, physical injury, and death as a result of sexual harassment, rape, sodomy, and physical assault.”
+The suit claims that between October 1, 2019 and April 22, 2020, “Guillén suffered mental anguish, fear, emotional distress, physical injury, and death as a result of sexual harassment, rape, sodomy, and physical assault.”

 I Am Vanessa Guillén

 On November 17, 2022, Netflix released its documentary about the case, I Am Vanessa Guillen.
 The title refers to the I Am Vanessa Guillén Act, which criminalizes sexual harassment under the Uniform Code of Military Justice.
 It also changes how officials respond to sex-related crimes through the use of independent investigations.